firezone/firezone/docs/docs/reference/firewall-templates/nftables.md

   * SMTP submission (TCP dport 587)
   * UDP traceroute (UDP dport 33434-33524, rate limited to 500/second)
 * Unmatched traffic will be logged.
 The rules used for logging are separated from the rules to drop traffic and are rate limited.
 Removing the relevant logging rules will not affect trafic.

-#### Firezone Managed Rules
+## Firezone-managed Rules

 Firezone configures its own nftables rules to permit/reject traffic to destinations configured in the web interface and to handle outbound NAT for client traffic.

 Applying the below firewall template on an already running server (not at boot time) will result in the Firezone rules being cleared.
 This may have security implications.

 To work around this restart the `phoenix` service: